InkyZima/CultureAI/RASPBERRY_PI_SETUP.md

 4. **Log files**: Check the log files for detailed error messages if the application doesn't start properly.

 5. **'No module named google.generativeai'**: This is expected when running on Python 3.7.
-The application will automatically use the custom wrapper instead.
+The application now directly uses the custom wrapper.

 6. **THINKING_MODEL environment variable**: If you see errors about the thinking agent, make sure you've set the `THINKING_MODEL` environment variable in your `.env` file.

-7. **API errors**: If you see "Invalid value at 'contents[0].parts[0]'" errors, this is likely due to the timestamp format.
-The latest version fixes this issue.
+7. **Message format errors**: If you see message format errors, ensure you're using the latest version of the code.
+The v1beta API requires parts to have a "text" key instead of direct strings.

 8. **WebSocket issues**: If you encounter WebSocket connection problems, make sure the `simple-websocket` package is installed.

+9. **Timezone errors**: If you see errors related to timezone handling, ensure the `tzlocal` and `pytz` packages are installed.

+10. **API request errors**: The application now includes detailed debugging output for API requests.
+Check the console for request data and error messages.

 ## Limitations